Vectors can be found all over the web.

 It is actually possible to create drawings with CorelDRAW.
 Granted the software is not the best for artists: for that I’d more recommend Corel Painter.

 But it’s still much easier to create scalable vector drawings if you’re using CorelDRAW.

 So that’s exactly what this video teaches in a total of 20 minutes.
 You’ll learn how to trace and draw a full vector woman from scratch with just the tools found in this software.

-Note it does help if you have a little bit of an artistic background before tackling this.
-Certainly not required but it’s a little different than other basic design tuts.
+Note, it does help if you have a little bit of an artistic background before tackling this.
+Certainly not required but it’s a little different than other basic design tutorials.

-And this is one of the many tutorials that has no voice over guide, only music and some on-screen instructions.
-But since this is only 10 minutes long I don’t think it’s impossible to follow.
+And this is one of the many tutorials that has no voice-over guide, only music and some on-screen instructions.
+But since this is only 10 minutes long I don’t think it’s hard to follow.

 Now here’s a much more practical tutorial on logo design.

 Specifically a logo design for a coffee house or cafe.
 Seems pretty cliché, but it definitely works.